conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 Perl has three standard install locations: **core**, **vendor**, and **site**.
 Here, **core** is used only for the perl itself, **vendor** is used for installing any other conda-forge packages, and **site** is used for the user to install things locally from sources other than conda-forge.

-The most commonly used build system for `perl packages <https://github.com/conda-forge/perl-file-which-feedstock>`__ is ``ExtUtils::MakeMaker``.
-For typical packaging of packages of this form, you can have a look at `perl-file-which recipe <https://github.com/conda-forge/perl-file-which-feedstock/blob/main/recipe/meta.yaml>`__.
+The most commonly used build system for `Perl packages <https://github.com/conda-forge/perl-file-which-feedstock>`__ is ``ExtUtils::MakeMaker``.
+For typical packaging of packages of this form, you can have a look at the `perl-file-which recipe <https://github.com/conda-forge/perl-file-which-feedstock/blob/main/recipe/meta.yaml>`__.

 A few things to note in the `perl-file-which recipe <https://github.com/conda-forge/perl-file-which-feedstock/blob/main/recipe/meta.yaml>`__ are: